CogStack/risk-score-builder/bean2019/README.md

-Generated score definitions as used in Bean et al. 2019 (submitted)
+Generated score definitions as used in Bean et al. 2019 except chadsvasc.generated.definition.snomed.txt which is an example for the new snomed mapper.